waynodiablo/Oystercard/bookmark_manager/00_challenge_map.md

 - **Can you build a web app that uses a database?**

-### Concepts and skills for the week
+### Main focuses for this week

-#### Concepts

-- Relationships between data in a database
+- Agile and TDD
-- Relationships between web applications and databases
+- Engineering and 'Dev Recipes'
-- SQL, the database query language
-- Task runners
-- Environments
+- Databases
-- HTML forms
+- Tooling
-- RESTful routing and Resources
-- How ORMs work, at a deep level

-#### Skills

-- Designing a database schema
-- Building a CRUD web application
-- Structuring more complex MVC applications
-- Refactoring more complex applications
-- Learning about unfamiliar tools through experimenting
-- Building complex frameworks (e.g. an ORM) from scratch

 As well as these things, you'll deepen your understanding of many of the [skills and concepts from week 3](https://github.com/makersacademy/course/tree/master/intro_to_the_web).

+> The Learning Objectives are available in more detail [here](./learning_objectives.md).

 ## The project

 You're going to build a bookmark manager.
 A bookmark manager is a website to maintain a collection of URLs.
 You can use it to save a webpage you found useful.
 You can add tags to the webpages you saved to find them later.
 You can browse links other users have added.
+You can comment on the links.

 ### User Interface Sketch (Hi-Fi)